Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 ```

 **Notes:**
-- Session timeout is not configurable via settings
+- JWT lifetimes are configurable with `security.jwt.tokenExpiryMinutes` and `security.jwt.desktopTokenExpiryMinutes`, both in minutes
 - Password policies (length, complexity) are not currently configurable
 - Use SSO/OAuth2 for enterprise password policies